Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background

 Finally, let $\tau := (1-\chi_1(r))(u^+ +1)+ \chi_1(r)t^*,$ $\chi_1$ being a smooth radial cutoff function such that

 Here, $u^+ := \max\{u, 0\}$ is the positive part.

-We will setup a \textbf{bootstrap argument} in $t^*$ (see Figure~\ref{fig:init}): we assume some decay estimates in $L^\infty$ for the null components of the field, and we seek to then improve those estimates.
+We will setup a \textbf{bootstrap argument} in $t^*$ (see Figure~\ref{fig:init}): we assume some decay estimates in $L^\infty$ for the null components of the field in the region $\tregio{t_0^*}{t_1^*}$, and we seek to then improve those estimates (by proving that in fact they hold with a better constant).
 There are three key ingredients to carry out this program, which we describe here.